quickwit-oss/quickwit/CONTRIBUTING.md

 # Contributing to Quickwit
 There are many ways to contribute to Quickwit.
-Code contribution are welcome of course, but also bug reports, feature request, and evangelizing are as valuable.
+Code contributions are welcome of course, but also bug reports, feature requests, and evangelizing are as valuable.

 # Submitting a PR
-Check if your issue is already listed [github](https://github.com/quickwit-oss/quickwit/issues).
+Check if your issue is already listed on [github](https://github.com/quickwit-oss/quickwit/issues).
 If it is not, create your own issue.

-Please add the following phrase at the end of your commit.  `Closes #<Issue Number>`.
+Please add the following phrase at the end of your commit `Closes #<Issue Number>`.
 It will automatically link your PR in the issue page.
-Also, once your PR is merged, it will closes the issue.
+Also, once your PR is merged, it will close the issue.
 If your PR only partially addresses the issue and you would like to keep it open, just write `See #<Issue Number>`.

 Feel free to send your contribution in an unfinished state to get early feedback.
 In that case, simply mark the PR with the tag [WIP] (standing for work in progress).

 ## Signing the CLA
-Quickwit is an opensource project licensed a AGPLv3.
+Quickwit is an open source project licensed under AGPLv3.
 It is also distributed under a commercial license by Quickwit, Inc.

 Contributors are required to sign a Contributor License Agreement.